-Because asynchronous video interviewing standardises the recruitment process and allows all candidates to be asked the same questions in the same manner, it allows companies to ensure non-discriminatory recruitment and selection processes.
+Because asynchronous video interviewing standardises the digital recruitment process and allows all candidates to be asked the same questions in the same manner, it allows companies to ensure non-discriminatory recruitment and selection processes.
 Interviews can also be stored for over a year for record-keeping compliance.

 Three things you should know about how to get it right